 There is a large number of companies that successfully applied the blue ocean strategy principles, innovation process and tools.
 For examples, Toyota Motor Corp. moved from being a process innovator to becoming a product innovator thanks to its Value Innovation Strategy (2005).
 Nintendo Wii challenged the traditional assumptions of the game consoles industry and captured new groups of unaddressed customers: older people, very young people, women.
 Other notable examples include Samsung, LG, Agricultural Bank of China, Kimberly Clark etc., on one hand, and public sector organizations such as governments or local authorities, on the other hand.

-The theory is backed by a powerful innovation framework and tools (Blue Ocean Strategy formulation) which makes possible the creation of such breakthrough strategic moves in virtually any company in any industry.
+The theory is backed by a powerful innovation framework and tools (see our Blue Ocean Strategy training agenda) which makes possible the creation of such breakthrough strategic moves in virtually any company in any industry.

 Our consultants are qualified blue ocean strategy practitioners and have deep experience with applying the concept for a number of companies in several industries, as well as in the public sector.